|

 processed and by measuring the height of the center curvature, the approximate

 amount of induced surface compression can be determined.
-Various strip thickness
+Various strip thicknesses

 are used (C,A,N strips) dependent on the intensity of the process. i.e. For example, a